varun-verma-code/candoriq-junior-uitest/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Summary
+This test utilizes Next.js, Supabase (backend as a service), React, Typescript, ShadCN, TailwindCSS, Tanstack React Table, and React Hook Form.
+You have the freedom to employ all available resources within the 3-hour time limit.
+Aim to accomplish as much as possible within this timeframe; completion of all tasks is not mandatory.
+The test is open, allowing you to choose your approach.
+You may utilize any of the specified technologies but are restricted from introducing new ones.
+The grading will primarily focus on the functionality and quality of your code.
+While completing more tasks is beneficial, what we're focused on is the quality and readability of your code.
+Ensure a thorough quality check before proceeding to the next task.
+Bonus points will be awarded for exceptional TailwindCSS usage and visual design. *Do these tasks in order.*

+Once finshed, compress the folder into a zip file and rename it to your first and last name. (i.e. firstName_lastName.zip)
+Email it to (some email)

+### Setup
+- npm install
+  - need to have npm and git installed
+- create a git branch or just send it by email by compressing it
+- add .env.local keys
+- npm run dev
+- go to [http://localhost:3000/] in your browser
+- use the side panel to navigate between pages

+### Tasks (Do these Tasks in Order)
+- make the table sortable by column
+- add a new column
+- add a toggle switch to convert between between bonus percent and bonus absolutes
+- add a search box to find specific jobs / people
+- add new column to table that contains a button to open a detail page with the details of that specific job
+  - use NextJS router with the id of the job in the url
+- make detail page editable so that when you update, the new information will be printed to the console